 #3 Having a group to be side by side with makes a powerful difference.

-When you tell 8 people a secret and they all say, “me too,” it’s AWESOME.
-In our group, people were recovering from at least five different addictions.
+In the Spring 2017 group, people were recovering from at least five different addictions.
 Some were also in 12-step programs, some new to recovery and others seasoned.
 We all had something to learn from each other.

 When we faltered, we held each other up.
 When the book made us mad, we ranted together.
 When we made progress, we cheered each other on.
 Our two facilitators were brilliant, wise, compassionate, and spiritually astute.
 They modeled giving control to God in ways that blew my mind.
 They guided us through the book and created a safe, Spirit-filled space.